-Alan Levine was a long time independent educational technologist, sometimes calling myself an “itinerant web geek”, providing anything from development of custom web sites, often but not limited to WordPress, but also supporting planning for training and development in working, creating online.
+I’m long time educational technologist, for some years independently self-employed, calling myself an “itinerant web geek”, providing anything from development of custom web sites, often but not limited to WordPress, but also supporting planning for training and development in working, teaching, creating online.
 I work and teach online.
 Since June 2021 I have taken up a full time perch in community engagement for Open Education Global.

 I create a lot of free resources, like WordPress themes, plugins, and other funky web tools, available on GitHub pile (see the “web work” tab), and I have put more than 70,000 of my own flickr photos into the public domain.

-I these projects on my own time and motivation and they are hardly done at a professional level.
-If anything I do has some value to you please show some support love via patreon or a one time via paypal.
+I do many projects on my own time and motivation and while hardly done at a professional level they aom to be well documented/commented and made fully available to anyone wishing to venture in.
+If anything I do provides some value to you please show some support love via patreon or a one time via paypal.
 Or just any message of thanks is appreciated too, they are as good as gold.

 Currently I live and work from a quiet rural location outside of Moose Jaw, Saskatchewan where I am happily married to the teacher/adventurer Cori Saas.
 She, like I, loves chasing light and nature with our cameras.

 For more of a portfolio, see my own hand made site featuring more about my work and ideas, made by me via old fashioned web making, with fingers in the code, from the Treble bootstrap theme.